 Sometimes they will make mistakes and choose the wrong direction, but while they are at home, this is a wonderful time to learn consequences and failing with not so serious choices.
 How much better that they learn the consequence of not being on time consistently at their first fast food job, then when they are supporting their wife and your grandchildren?

-So how do we let our children make more decisions and in the process, make mistakes?
+How to let our children make more decisions, and in the process, make mistakes?

 I was so proud of Ashley that day when I picked her up from the birthday party.
 Would every choice be so successful?
 No. But this was a major success her and I remembered and built upon.

 Allowing out children to mature and make mistakes can be scary.
 Darn scary.
 But remember, our goal is to raise children that will spread their wings and thrive, more then they nose dive.